-The following agencies and individuals are involved in the determination of when to use pesticides in Bellevue Parks:
+The following agencies and individuals are involved in the determination of when to use pesticides in City of Bellevue managed parks:

-- The Washington State Department of Agriculture (WSDA) sets the overall policy for pesticide use in the state of Washington.
+- The Washington State Department of Agriculture (WSDA) sets the overall policy for pesticide use in Washington State.
 The approved chemical list can be seen on their website at www.agr.wa.gov. - The Washington Department of Ecology (DOE) requires a special permit for all aquatic herbicide applications.
-This permit allows herbicide control for all listed noxious weeds within an aquatic environment and monitors impact levels on non-target plants. - The Park Resource Managers, Golf Course Superintendents, Program Supervisors, Contract Administrators and Crew Leaders are responsible for upholding and applying City and Park's pesticide policies and procedures within their areas of control.
+This permit allows herbicide control for all listed noxious weeds within an aquatic environment and monitors impact levels on non-target plants. - The Park Resource Managers, Golf Course Superintendents, Program Supervisors, Contract Administrators and Crew Leaders are responsible for upholding and applying the Parks Department pesticide policies and procedures within their areas of control.
 They are also responsible for ensuring that any personal protective equipment (PPE) is available and properly fitted for use by applicable staff for any chemical application. - The Site Managers and Crew Leaders determine the most appropriate control measure for actual landscape pest situations, including selecting the most appropriate pesticide products, if necessary.
 In golf maintenance, this responsibility rests with the Golf Course Superintendent or their immediate assistant.
-They are also responsible for the safe storage and handling of pesticides, spill responses and related training. - The IPM Coordinator is responsible for coordinating the mandatory annual recertification training for all licensed pesticide applicators, officially called "Pesticide Operators."
-This position also serves as the primary contact for providing information regarding the Department's IPM program to the general public and outside agencies.
+They are also responsible for the safe storage and handling of pesticides, spill responses and related training. - The IPM Coordinator is responsible for verifying that all license holders or pesticide operators have completed their mandatory annual recertification training.
+This position also serves as the primary contact for providing information regarding the Parks Department IPM program to the general public and outside agencies.